-Recognizing also the key role of countries in the region, as well as regional and subregional organizations such as the Organization of American States and the Caribbean Community and other international partners, in particular the support of the Caribbean Community and its Eminent Persons Group for the efforts made by Haiti to overcome the security and humanitarian situation,
+Recognizing also the key role of countries in the region, of regional and subregional organizations such as the Organization of American States and the Caribbean Community and of other international partners, in particular the support of the Caribbean Community and its Eminent Persons Group for the efforts made by Haiti to overcome the security and humanitarian situation,

-- 1. Welcomes the reports prepared by the United Nations High Commissioner for Human Rights with the participation of the independent expert on the situation of human rights in Haiti; - 2.
-Affirms the importance of effectively combating armed gang violence in Haiti and its adverse impact on the realization and enjoyment of human rights by the people of Haiti:
+- 1. Welcomes the reports prepared by the United Nations High Commissioner for Human Rights with the participation of the independent expert on the situation of human rights in Haiti;2 - 2.
+Affirms the importance of effectively combating armed gang violence in Haiti and its adverse impact on the realization and enjoyment of human rights by the people of Haiti; - 3.
+Also affirms the need for security to be restored in order to ensure the effectiveness of the humanitarian response, the organization of democratic elections and the restoration of democratic institutions in Haiti;

-2 GE.25-04766
+2 GE.25-05560

-&lt;sup>1 A/77/895-S/2023/363 and A/78/842-S/2024/384.
+1 A/77/895-S/2023/363 and A/78/842-S/2024/384.

-&lt;sup>2 A/HRC/54/79, A/HRC/55/76 and A/HRC/57/41.
+2 A/HRC/54/79, A/HRC/55/76 and A/HRC/57/41.